Santander: a finance content marketing case study for millennials

 Plus, ethics are paramount.
 When investing, 75% of millennials are likely to consider environmental, social and governance (ESG) criteria, along with return, according to a 2017 study by Lonergan Research, commissioned by the Responsible Investment Association Australasia (RIAA).

-For Santander Bank, which is more than 150 years old, winning millennial customers meant coming up with a new approach to financial content marketing — with the help of global creative agency Arnold Worldwide.
+For Santander Bank, which is more than 150 years old, winning millennial customers meant coming up with a new approach to financial content marketing.

 Rather than simply creating more millennial-friendly ads or tacking millennial-friendly stories onto existent finance content marketing, Santander went big.
 It dedicated an entire hub – and strategy — to the generation.
 And, where the bank had previously focused on SEO-optimised content aimed at winning customers, it turned to raising awareness and building relationships.

 Importantly, Prosper and Thrive stands alone.
 Sure, it carries Santander branding, but it looks and reads like a magazine, packed with advice, ideas, inspiration and entertainment.
 Forget sales.

 Content ranges from financial advice, to lifestyle tips, to left-of-field features.
 It’s delivered for maximum attention: think catchy headlines, unusual angles on tired topics and an upbeat tone.
 And it’s organised for ease: users can search via three categories — ‘Save Up’, ‘Master Debt’ and ‘Live Life’ — or explore organically, beginning with ‘Featured’ and ‘Recent’ content on the home page.

 The goal is to ‘re-introduce millennials to an industry they have shied away from by delivering financial content that improves their financial wellbeing, but doesn’t feel like it’s coming from a bank,’ Jessica Newton, vice president and director of engagement planning, Arnold Worldwide, told Marketing Dive.